core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ## "FETCH" CoAP Method Code

-This draft makes use of the PATCH CoAP method as defined in {{-coap-etch}}.
+This draft makes use of the FETCH CoAP method as defined in {{-coap-etch}}.
 This method needs to be registered in the CoAP Method Codes sub-registry as defined in {{RFC7252}} section 12.1.1.

-## "PATCH" CoAP Method Code
+## "iPATCH" CoAP Method Code

-This draft makes use of the PATCH CoAP method as defined in {{-coap-etch}}.
+This draft makes use of the iPATCH CoAP method as defined in {{-coap-etch}}.
 This method needs to be registered in the CoAP Method Codes sub-registry as defined in {{RFC7252}} section 12.1.1.

 # Acknowledgments